microsoft/msticpy/docs/source/getting_started/Introduction.rst

 Many of the tools originated as code Jupyter notebooks written to solve a problem as part of a security investigation.
-Some of tools them are only useful in notebooks (e.g. much of the nbtools sub-package) but many others can be used from any Python program.
+Some of tools them are only useful in notebooks (e.g. much of the nbtools sub-package) but many others can be used from the Python commandline or imported into your code.

 The package addresses three central needs for security investigators and hunters: